vsandbox/vladnets_09-11-2018/vladnets/ipc/README.md

 # ipc

+# Similarities
+What is similiar between one and second one?
+The "one" word.

+MemoryNode and MemoryValue
+- byteLength

+MemoryNode is a holder for MemoryValue.
+Maybe just call it MemoryValueHolder?

 # Notes
 - Use a `SINGLE` buffer all the time.
 Pass current offset to value parsers.
     - to increase performance